Media and The Body

 Module code: MS3013

 This module examines the ways in which our experiences of bodies (our own and those of others) are mediated by culture and communication.
 Whilst the body is at one level biologically given, it is also socially inscribed with cultural norms and hierarchies and is therefore highly politicised.
-As such the Body has become increasingly central to media culture and consumerism and the module focusses upon the numerous sites in which bodies are made spectacular: television, advertising, music videos, the news, gossip blogs and so on.
+As such the Body has become increasingly central to media culture and consumerism and the module focuses upon the numerous sites in which bodies are made spectacular: television, advertising, music videos, the news, gossip blogs etc.

 The module begins by considering key social theories of the body, highlighting most notably the perspectives associated with Pierre Bourdieu and Michel Foucault.
 These theorists ask us to question how power works through bodies, how we take up invitations to work on our bodies and how our social positions are visible in our bodily dispositions.